In re Volkswagen AG Securities Litigation

 On November 24, 2015, BLB&G filed a motion on behalf of its client, the Arkansas State Highway Employees Retirement System (“ASHERS”), seeking Lead Plaintiff status in this case.

-On January 5, 2016, BLB&G’s client, the Arkansas State Highway Employees Retirement System (“ASHERS”), was appointed Lead Plaintiff in this case.
+On January 5, 2016, BLB&G’s client, the Arkansas State Highway Employees Retirement System (“ASHERS”), was appointed Lead Plaintiff in the case.